fixposition/fixposition_driver/README.md

 # FP Message Converter

-This converter operates as a ROS node, connecting to either TCP or serial stream of Fixposition output data and publishing the state messages as nav_msgs::Odometry messages.
+This converter operates as a ROS node, connecting to either a TCP or serial stream of Fixposition output data and publishing the state messages as nav_msgs::Odometry messages.

 It currently only supports parsing of messages in the following format:

-`$FP,GPS_WEEK,GPS_SEC,x,y,z,x_vel,y_vel,z_vel,w_quat,x_quat,y_quat,z_quat,STATUS,*CHK`
+`$FP,GPS_WEEK,GPS_SEC,x,y,z,x_vel,y_vel,z_vel,w_quat,x_quat,y_quat,z_quat,STATUS,VERSION*CHK`

 To install the node, download this code to your catkin workspace's `src` folder and build it with catkin build. **Note** that this package depends on Boost 1.66 or higher.